rsocket/rsocket/FAQ.md

 #### Why are these different flow control approaches needed beyond what the transport layer offers?

 TCP Flow Control is designed to control the rate of bytes from the sender/reader based on the consuming rate of the remote side.
-With ReactiveSocket, the streams are multiplexed on the same transport connection, so having flow control at the ReactiveSocket level is actually mandatory.
+With RSocket, the streams are multiplexed on the same transport connection, so having flow control at the RSocket level is actually mandatory.

-#### What are example use cases where ReactiveSocket flow control helps?
+#### What are example use cases where RSocket flow control helps?

 Flow control helps an application signal its capability to consume responses.
 This ensures that we never overflow any queue on the application layer.
 Relying on the TCP flow control doesn't work, because we multiplex the streams on the same connection.

-#### How does ReactiveSocket flow control behave?
+#### How does RSocket flow control behave?

 There are two types of flow control:

 - One is provided by the request-n semantics defined in Reactive Streams (please [read the spec][Reactive Streams] for exhaustive details).
-- The second is provided via the lease semantics defined in the [Protocol document](https://github.com/ReactiveSocket/reactivesocket/blob/master/Protocol.md#lease-semantics).
+- The second is provided via the lease semantics defined in the [Protocol document](https://github.com/rsocket/rsocket/blob/master/Protocol.md#lease-semantics).

-#### How does ReactiveSocket benefit a client-side load balancer in a data center?
+#### How does RSocket benefit a client-side load balancer in a data center?

-Each ReactiveSocket provides an availability number abstractly representing its capacity to send traffic.
+Each RSocket provides an availability number abstractly representing its capacity to send traffic.
 For instance, when a client doesn't have a valid lease, it exposes a "0.0" availability indicating that it can't send any traffic.
 This extra piece of information, in combination with any load balancing strategy already used, give more information to the client to make smarter decisions.

 #### Why is multiplexing more efficient?